htefera/MLSystemsQualityEvaluation/README.md

     * Model and ML system reproducibility
     * MLflow to track experiment artifacts
 * **Explainability(Interpretability)**
-     * Visualizing ML Models prediction with LIME
+     * Visualizing individual model prediction using a tool called **LIME**:Local Interpretable Model-agnostic Explanations
+     * LIME makes black box decision-making of a classifier more interpretable
 * dd

 ## Tools and Software